- What are infections and who is at risk?

 - The type of cancer

 Radiation therapy’s effects on bone marrow cells can be much like the effects of chemo.
-It also can cause low white blood cell counts (including neutropenia), which increases the risk for infections.
+It also can cause low white blood cell counts, which increases the risk for infections.

 - The total radiation dose